Javier Milei: Inflation

 Inflation was the foremost largest issue dominating contemporary Argentine politics, as it spiraled out of control during and for some time after the elections of 2023.
 The issue had been a consistent phenomenon throughout the history of Argentina, a country whose economy had been mismanaged for decades.
 Milei, convinced that the Peronist establishment largely caused the economic crisis, made it his main objective during the first and second year of his presidency to stop the situation from getting worse through anti-inflationary economic policies, and to diminish the influence of Peronism.
 Annual inflation stood at 254.2% in the first month of Milei's term, and reached a peak of 300% in May 2024.
 Monthly inflation slowed in 2024 as Milei continued to push austerity and deregulation measures to revive the country's struggling economy.
 Annual inflation rate came in at 39.4% in July 2025.
 On the same month, monthly inflation reached a 5-year low of 1.5%.

 Wages, along with purchasing power in Argentina began falling in October 2023, before Milei was elected and inaugurated as president.
 By the start of his presidency, real wages fell by more than 20%.
 In 2024, wages rose by 145.5%, outpacing the 117.8% inflation rate for the first time since 2021, according to INDEC.
 According to Nowcast, the year-over-year increase in total family income (ITF) reached 185.7%.
 In October 2024, CEPA reported that private sector wages had nearly returned to November 2023 levels.
 However, public sector incomes remained 14.8% lower, and informal workers were still down 21.3%.
-Continuing this trend, wages have risen by 20.7% in the first half of 2025, above an inflation rate of 15.1%.
+Continuing this trend, wages have risen by 20.7% in the first half of 2025, above an inflation rate of 15.1%, however it again fell below inflation in the second half of 2025 for some sectors.

-The defeat in the local elections in Buenos Aires scared the market, with investors afraid that Milei will not be able to maintain his free market agenda in his presidential term.
+The defeat in the local elections in Buenos Aires scared the market, with investors afraid that Milei would not be able to maintain his free market agenda in his presidential term.
 Victory in the legislative elections caused the Peso to rally temporarily before stabilizing again.